perl5-dbi/DBI-Test/DESIGN.md

 The imported run() could also do things like randomize the execution order of the test_* subs.

+The test__setup sub should be able to skip the entire module of tests if they're not applicable for the current $dbh and test context.
+E.g., transaction tests on a driver that doesn't support transactions.

+The test__teardown sub should aim to restore everything to how it was before test__setup was called.
+This may become useful for things like leak checking.

 ## Is there a need for some kind of 'test context' object?